The Ultimate Direct Response Facebook Advertising Guide

 Especially with the removal of Facebook third-party data limiting hyper-targeting capabilities.

-So for Facebook Advertising direct response campaigns, you will want to you use one of these two objectives to maximize how Facebook optimizes ads:
+So for Facebook Advertising direct response campaigns, you will want to use one of these two objectives to maximize how Facebook optimizes ads:

 Conversion Objective